ModFest/website/static/assets/pages/building.md

 ## Booth Guidelines

-As a general expectation of the showcase, booths should:
-- Show off your mod by distributing and/or explaining its content
-- Be roughly the size it takes to demonstrate your mod (no time-wasting!).
-- Have an easily-visible entrance sign separating its entrance from the path
-- **Not** contain wings with vanilla / non-mod content e.g. mazes, bow shooting galleries, parkour courses

-We also recommend you:
-- Have an intended path for tourists to take through the booth so they don't get lost
-- Make your booth a real place in your chosen part of the world!
-Whether that's a house, a shop, a workshop, a shelter, a spooky cave, a campsite, a caravan...
-Add lore, add NPCs, do whatever you like!

-Update your progress (screenshot, shards, tour time) any time via `/submission build [submission]`.

----

-## Booth Contents

 **Booths** are themed builds that tourists can explore, that also showcase a modding project!<br/>
 Your average booth showcases a mod, and contains:
 - An entrance along a tourist path with a large sign displaying the name of the mod.